aspose-words-cloud/aspose-words-cloud-docs/words/getting-started/how-to-deploy-docker-container-with-azure/_index.md

 ![](020.png)

 14. Edit the template to mount Azure storage into the container.

-   A. Add the "volumes" section into the main "properties" section of the template.
+   a.
+Add the "volumes" section into the main "properties" section of the template.
 Pass the name of your storage account into the `storageAccountName` field.
 Paste the access key from the clipboard (we copied it earlier) into the `storageAccountKey` field.

-   B. Add the "volumeMounts" section into the "properties" section of "container".
+   b.
+Add the "volumeMounts" section into the "properties" section of "container".

 ![](021.png)